wfetut/wdqfefe/docs/5.0/kubernetes-5.0-migration.md

 This RBAC integration works exactly like the [integration for SSH nodes](enterprise/ssh-rbac.md).

-First, set the set of Kubernetes labels a user can access on their roles:
+First, define a set of Kubernetes labels a user can access on their roles:

 ```yaml
 # role-admin.yaml